-If the Solver or SolverPhase wants to terminate while a CustomSolverPhaseCommand is still running, it will wait to terminate until the CustomSolverPhaseCommand is done, however long that takes.
+If the Solver or a Phase wants to terminate while a CustomPhaseCommand is still running, it will wait to terminate until the CustomPhaseCommand is done, however long that takes.

 Chapter 7.
 Move and neighborhood selection

 7.1.
 Move and neighborhood introduction